rnabioco/molb-7950/README.md

 Pages should be named based on the syllabus table, e.g., `class-01.qmd`.

-* qmd you want rendered as webpages go in `pages/`
-* qmd you want rendered as slides go in `slides/`

-There are also directories for `exercises/`, `problem-sets/`, and `problem-set-keys/`.
+The qmd files you want rendered as slides go in `slides/`, `exercises/`, `problem-sets/`, and `problem-set-keys/`

 Each of these will be linked in the table on the front page.

-If you want to suppress quarto rendering of a file, use an underscore prefix like `_class-01.qmd`.
+If you want to suppress quarto rendering of a file, prefix the filename with an underscore like `_class-01.qmd`.

 ## Syllabus updates